WordPress

 The following commands deploy the mysql-k8s charm and integrate it with the wordpress-k8s charm.

-juju deploy mysql-k8s
+juju deploy mysql-k8s --trust

 # 'database' interface is required since mysql-k8s charm provides multiple compatible interfaces

-juju relate wordpress-k8s mysql-k8s:database
+juju integrate wordpress-k8s mysql-k8s:database

 Get admin credentials

-By running the get-initial-password action on a wordpress-k8s unit, juju will read and fetch the admin credentials setup for you.
+By running the get-initial-password action on a wordpress-k8s unit, Juju will read and fetch the admin credentials setup for you.
 You can use the following command below.

-juju run-action wordpress-k8s/0 get-initial-password --wait
+juju run wordpress-k8s/0 get-initial-password

 The result should look something similar to the contents below:

-Cleaning up the environment
+Clean up the environment

 Congratulations!
 You have successfully finished the wordpress-k8s tutorial.
 You can now remove the model environment that you’ve created using the following command.